Southeastern Conference: Championship game

 From its establishment in 1992 through 2023, the SEC Championship Game pitted the SEC West Division representative against the East Division representative in a game held after the regular season has been completed.
 Since 2024, when the SEC eliminated its football divisions, the game has featured the top two teams in the conference standings.
 The first two SEC Championship football games were held at Legion Field in Birmingham, Alabama.
 Since 1994, it has been played in Atlanta—first at the Georgia Dome through 2016, and since 2017 at its replacement, Mercedes-Benz Stadium, with the current hosting contract running through 2027.
 The "home team" designation alternated between the division champions during the divisional era, going to the East champion in even-numbered years and the West champion in odd-numbered years.
 The West led 19–13 in overall wins in the championship game against the East during the divisional era.
 As of 2024, the only members without a Championship Game appearance are Kentucky, Oklahoma, Ole Miss, Texas A&M, and Vanderbilt.

 Bowl games

-The post-season bowl game tie-ins for the SEC for the 2014–2019 seasons are: